Francisco Morazán: Return

 In La Union, El Salvador, Morazán hired three boats.
 He then travelled to Acajutla, San Salvador and Sonsonate where he was able to reactivate the local forces.
 From Acajutla, he left for the island of Martin Perez, located on the Gulf of Fonseca.
 There he organized a military contingent of about 500 men.
 On April 7 and without any mishap, Morazán's fleet of five vessels landed at Port of Caldera in Costa Rica.

 When Braulio Carrillo was informed of the presence of Morazán in Costa Rica, he organized a military force under the command of General Vicente Villasenor.
 On April 9, 1842, Morazán issued a proclamation to the people of Costa Rica in which he stated that he was never indifferent to the "misfortunes" of the Costa Rican people.
 "Your cries", he said, "have for a long time hurt my ears, and I finally found the means to save you, even at the expense of my own life".

 Morazán avoided an armed confrontation with the forces sent by Carrillo.
-Through negotiations, in which he offered Villaseñor higher positions onces the Federation was restored, he got him to betray his government.
+Through negotiations, in which he offered Villaseñor higher positions once the Federation was restored, he got him to betray his government.
 They signed "The Jocote Accord".
 This agreement provided for the integration of a single military body, the convening of a National Constituent Assembly, the ousting of Braulio Carrillo and other members of his administration, and the installation of a provisional government under the command of Francisco Morazán.
 On April 13, 1842, Morazán's forces entered the city of San José.

 Thereafter Chief Carrillo was forced to accept the treaty.
 He approved it only when some modifications were added.
 He then turned the government over to Morazán and left the country.
 Morazán's first act was to open the doors of the state to Costa Rican and Central American political refugees.
 He then abolished the laws that Carrillo had imposed limiting trade and property, restored individual and political rights, devoted himself to urgent reforms, and convened the Constituent Assembly, which appointed him Supreme Chief of the Costa Rican State.

 According to historian Gomez Carrillo, in the months that followed, Morazán concentrated on recruiting military personnel for the purpose of 'restoring the Central America motherland.'
 Thereafter, rumors of the possibility of war against the neighboring states spread.
 This troubled Costa Ricans; they feared Rafael Carrera would intervene in their affairs, specially after Guatemala broke ties with them.
 In addition they felt financially incapable of sustaining a war, and also considered it unnecessary.
 After all, the restoration of the 'Union' was a cause they didn't believe in.
 For all these reasons they decided to conspire against Morazán.